San Francisco Church - Promperu / Magalí del Solar

 Day 16 Machupicchu - Cusco

-We wake up early and board a bus, which will take us up to Machupicchu where we begin a complete guided tour of the Inca citadel that will take approximately two hours.
-You will then have free time to walk around, climb the Huaynapicchu Mountain, where one can experience spectacular views of all of Machupicchu, the valleys and mountains that surround it, or visit the Temple of the Moon and the fabulous Inca Bridge.
+We wake up early and board a bus to Machu Picchu where we begin a complete guided tour of the Inca citadel that will take approximately two hours.
+You will then have free time to walk around or climb up the Huayna Picchu Mountain (optional and limited to 400 visitors per day), where one can experience spectacular views of all of Machu Picchu, the valleys and mountains that surround it.
+Alternatively, you can visit the Temple of the Moon or the impressive Inca Bridge.
 In the afternoon, we meet in the town of Aguas Calientes where, if you like, you can visit and relax in its hot springs.
-From here we take the train back to the city of Cusco, where we arrive after nightfall.
-B
+At the Aguas Calientes station, we take the train back to Cusco, where we arrive after nightfall.

 Day 17 Cusco - Lima